Neo-Diaral Side Effects

 Generic name: loperamide

 Note: This document contains side effect information about loperamide.
-Some of the dosage forms listed on this page may not apply to the brand name Neo-Diaral.
+Some dosage forms listed on this page may not apply to the brand name Neo-Diaral.

 Applies to loperamide: oral capsule, oral capsule liquid filled, oral liquid, oral solution, oral suspension, oral tablet.

 Along with its needed effects, loperamide (the active ingredient contained in Neo-Diaral) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking loperamide: